devgateway/www.developmentgateway.org/_posts/2011-01-31-governments-share-successes-and-lessons-learned-at-the-third-annual-amp-workshop.md

 old_path: news/governments-share-successes-and-lessons-learned-third-annual-aid-management-program-knowledge-s
 title: Governments Share Successes and Lessons Learned at the Third Annual Aid Management Program Knowledge Sharing Workshop
-lede: From Dec.
+excerpt: From Dec.
 14-16, 2010, Development Gateway held the Third Annual Aid Management Platform (AMP) Knowledge Sharing Workshop in Nairobi, Kenya.
 AMP is a web-based software that builds capacity for aid information management, enabling countries to more easily and accurately gather, record, and report data on foreign aid flows.